aselshall/aea/hw/participation.md

 | Dimensional Analysis 2                       | Jan 14, 2025     | Jan 14, 2025         | 1 question answered |

 ### Grading
-- Full Credit:
-  - All exit tickets submitted on time.
+- Full Credit for all exit tickets submitted on time, participation questions fully answered, and participation log matches Canvas records
-  - Participation questions fully answered.
-  - Participation log matches Canvas records.
-- Partial Credit:
-  - Late submissions or incomplete/mismatched logs.
+- Partial credit for late submissions or incomplete/mismatched logs
-- No Credit:
+- No Credit for missed exit tickets or participation Log
-  - Missed exit tickets.